benelan/dotfiles/README.md

 [Git bash completion](.dotfiles/shell/completions/2_git.completion.sh) and the git aliases defined at the bottom of [`~/.config/git/config`](.config/git/config) will also work for `dot`.

-My setup was primarily created for use in Ubuntu/Debian and derivative distros, but it worked in Fedora and should work in other Unix operating systems as well.
+My setup was primarily created for use in Ubuntu/Debian and their derivative distros, but it worked in Fedora and should work in other Unix operating systems as well.
 I try to separate the Ubuntu-only code and make sure executables exist before using them.
 Vanilla Windows won't work, but WSL running Ubuntu does.

-[`deps.init.sh`](https://github.com/benelan/dotfiles/blob/master/.dotfiles/scripts/deps.init.sh) and a few other scripts install the development tools I commonly use, as well as some other stuff like fonts.
+[`deps.init.sh`](.dotfiles/scripts/deps.init.sh) and a few other scripts install the development tools I commonly use, as well as some other stuff like fonts.

 > NOTE: I slimmed down recently, but checkout (pun intended) the `extras` branch for more goodies.